 Bees aren’t the only pollinators out there, but they are the most prolific, but even if they weren’t, we still shouldn’t let anything go extinct.
 The attitude that everything was put on this earth for our consumption is what got caused global warming and climate change in the first place!
 So, here are some easy ways to save the bees & pollinators.

 Bees love bright sugary flowers, as they give them food, and they carry pollen and help grow more plants, and the food we eat.

 Here are some bee-friendly plants: For spring, bees love crocus, wild lilac, and calendula.
 In summer, bees love bee balm, floxglove, and cosmos.
 Butterflies also like bee balm, and they’re also a species we need to look out for.
 In autumn, bees enjoy witch hazel, goldenrod and zinnias.

-What bee’s and other pollinators love the most is native wildflowers, which means buying a wildflower bomb or seeds designed for your area, or leaving nature flourish in your garden.
+What bees and other pollinators love the most is native wildflowers, which means buying a wildflower bomb or seeds designed for your area, or leaving nature flourish in your garden.

 We’ve been seeing bees on the ground more, because they’re flying more than ever.
 With everywhere becoming it’s own concrete jungle there’s less flowers for the bees, which means they have less energy to fly, and have to fly more to get back to nature or their hive.

 A lot of people are afraid of bees, I’m actually pretty afraid of them, and 100% afraid of wasps and spiders.
 However, just because I’m not fond of insects, doesn’t mean I kill them.
 Everything on this Earth has a role in it’s eco-system, and although wasps are aggressive bastards, they also pollinate plants so we need them.
 If you find a nest in your home or shed, don’t destroy it or exterminate them, instead contact a bee keeper to come and relocate it.

 I’ve signed lots of petitions against pesticides that are harmful to bees and I’d recommend others doing the same.
 This also means not using any pesticides and chemicals in your own garden, and look for natural ways to keep away unwanted pests.

 Honey is quite a debated topic, especially among vegans.
 The vast majority of people don’t consider honey to be vegan, as it was made by bees.
 They also argue that it’s not our place to take honey from the bees, and that some beekeepers care more about a high honey yield than the well-being of the bees and they’re left with little to no honey and/or a poor substitute for it.

 Weeds are rarely pretty but necessary.
 If there wasn’t a reason for them, they wouldn’t exist in the first place.
 Buttercups and some species of daisies count as weeds, and weeds are some of the most vital food sources for bees.
 You can leave the weeds like clover bloom, and then get rid of it before it goes to seed it you want to help the bees, but don’t want to sacrifice your dream garden for too long.